A 10 Megahertz Spatial Light Modulator: Cascaded-RIPA Modulator Characterization

-In Fig.~\ref{fig:fig3}e, we characterize system crosstalk by measuring the weighted optical power located at a distance $d$ from a generated spot.
-Under the choice of different imaging systems, the distance $d$ simultaneously scale with the spot waist $w_0^\prime$ ($1/e^2$ intensity radius), thus the crosstalk naturally depends on the normalized distance $d/w_0^\prime$.
-Due to the multi-beam interference nature of the spots, they exhibit power-law tails measured to be $c(d)\sim \left(\frac{d}{w_0^\prime}\right)^{-3.1}$ at large distances, rather than the exponential decay $c(d)\sim \exp\left(-\frac{d^2}{{w_0^\prime}^2}\right)$ of a Gaussian beam.
-The azimuthal average of this crosstalk reaches as low as $2.8\times 10^{-3}$ at a separation of $d/w_0^\prime=6.1$.
-These results agree well with our theoretical model, with which we project a crosstalk of $10^{-3}$ at a separation of $6.5$ waists ($d/w_0^\prime=6.5$) and $10^{-4}$ at a separation of $13.5$ waists for a future $100\times100$ RIPA modulator (see Methods).
+In Fig.~\ref{fig:fig3}\textbf{e}, we characterize the system crosstalk \review{in the image plane where the spots are formed}, by measuring the weighted optical power located at a \review{transverse} distance $d$ from a generated spot \review{(see Methods)}.
+Under the choice of different imaging systems, the \review{transverse} distance $d$ simultaneously scales with the spot waist $w_0^\prime$ ($1/e^2$ intensity radius), thus the crosstalk naturally depends on the normalized \review{transverse} distance $d/w_0^\prime$.
+Due to the \review{discreteness of the phased array}, the crosstalk exhibits power-law tails measured to be $c(d)\sim \left(\frac{d}{w_0^\prime}\right)^{-3.1}$ at large distances (see Supplementary Information for details), rather than the exponential decay \review{$c(d)\sim \exp\left(-\frac{2d^2}{{w_0^\prime}^2}\right)$} of a Gaussian beam. \review{This power-law tail is comparable to the $c(d)\sim d^{-2}$ tail expected from the Fourier transform of a clipped Gaussian beam in crossed-AOD systems~\cite{decruyenaere2026fast,goodman1969introduction}.} The azimuthal average of this crosstalk reaches as low as $2.8\times 10^{-3}$ at a separation of $d/w_0^\prime=6.1$.
+These results agree well with our theoretical model, with which we project a crosstalk of $10^{-3}$ at a separation of $6.5$ waists ($d/w_0^\prime=6.5$) and $10^{-4}$ at a separation of $13.5$ waists for a future \review{$80\times80$} RIPA modulator (see Methods).

 The system also exhibits high uniformity, with the interference spot shape remaining largely invariant across the tuning range.
-This is expected given that the operating frequency range $\mathrm{FSR}_1\approx3$~GHz is negligible compared to the material dispersion, and the fact that the phased array maintains a fixed optical path independent of the laser frequency $\nu$.
-Uniformity maps (Fig.~\ref{fig:fig3}f-h) confirm a peak intensity standard deviation of $2.6\%$ that could be further suppressed by finer control of RF signal amplitudes, while beam waist variations ($3.1\%$ in $x$, $1.9\%$ in $y$) remain below the camera pixel size.
+This is expected given that the operating frequency range $\mathrm{FSR}_1\approx3$~GHz is negligible compared \review{with the frequency scale of} material dispersion, and the fact that the phased array maintains a fixed optical path independent of the laser frequency $\nu$.
+Uniformity maps (Fig.~\ref{fig:fig3}\textbf{f}-\textbf{h}) confirm a peak intensity standard deviation of $2.6\%$ that could be further suppressed by finer control of RF signal amplitudes, while beam waist variations ($3.1\%$ in $x$, $1.9\%$ in $y$) remain below the camera pixel size.